microsoft/PR-Metrics/src/task/tests/manualTests/Instructions.md

    ```

    You can generate a PAT with at least the "Agent Pools (Read & manage)" scope
-   by following the instructions [here][tfxpat].
+   by following the instructions [here][tfxcli].
 This will only need to be
    performed the first time you use tfx-cli.
 1. To build and deploy, from within the `src/task` folder, run `npm run deploy`.